 In a recent article published by the MSU Nursing News, clinical students from the Michigan State University’s College of Nursing Accelerated BSN program talked about their time in the Village and how it has impacted their views on the roles nurses play in a community.
 Student Fouziah Tabateh said "Public health nursing is something I wouldn’t have foreseen myself getting into; however, after my time at Auntie Na’s, I gained a new appreciation and could see myself going into that field,”.
 “My whole reason for going into nursing is because of my compassion for my community, it is made me consider going into public health in the future.

 The Village and the community benefits when there are partnerships formed with local agencies.
 They increase their ability to serve and support because everyone gives and receives.
 To view the entire article, go to Students, Detroit agency partner to support low-income communities | College of Nursing (msu.edu)

 Come out and Join Us every Saturday as we help out the community by passing out free food, hygiene kits, clothing and more.
 To participate, you have a few options.
 You can fill out a volunteer form located in our volunteer section via the website, call Auntie Na at (313)-808-8940, or you can show up during the designated time of the event.
-Set up is an hour before the event and clean is the hour after the event.
-Please note that the majority of this work is outside, so please wear something warm and comfortable.
+Set up is an hour before the event and cleanup is the hour after the event.
+Please note that this work is outside, so please wear something comfortable.
 We appreciate the support!